Complexity and Simplicity

-Social mediums, such as facebook, are well-suited for the short and sweet boosts of a quote or inspirational thought.
-We are more apt to accept simplicity over the more weighted matters of understanding.
+Social mediums, such as facebook, are well-suited for these short and sweet boosts.
+We are more apt to accept simplicity over more weightier matters.
 As Francis Bacon suggested, the river of general acceptance is more likely to carry those things which are “light and swollen” and “drowns things weighty and solid.”

-The pockets of human history are bursting with examples of the masses demonstrating fondness for the simple and familiar while rejecting the complex and novel.
-Many of the great minds of the past courageously suffered rejection and even death for challenging generally accepted beliefs.
-In my opinion, complex realities will never be fully embraced.
-Complexities demand too much effort to distribute, money and fame usually fail to abundantly reward those embracing difficult to understand and difficult to integrate concepts.
+Pockets of history are bursting with frightening examples; the masses fond for the simple and familiar reject the complex and novel.
+Many great minds courageously suffered rejection and even death for challenging accepted beliefs.
+Perhaps, the complex realities of living will never be fully embraced.
+Complexities demand too much effort to distribute; money and fame usually fail to reward those proclaiming difficult to understand concepts.
 Complexity will always struggle, losing in competition with the gleeful simplicities of hope.

-The underlying message to routinely incorporate enjoyment is appropriate and necessary; but without caution the message also justifies harmful behaviors.
+The underlying message of enjoyment is appropriate; but without caution the message justifies harmful behaviors.
 We often adopt simplified statements without examination, allowing the simplified statement to form beliefs that quietly ruin behavior.
-Unknowingly our acceptance of a partial truth influences decisions that lead down paths we would prefer to avoid.
+Unknowingly our acceptance of a partial truth influences decisions that lead down paths we would prefer not to go.

-We can still enjoy simple heart-warming messages, providing a few slivers of sunshine to the dull and bleak days of ordinary living.
-Messages cultivate minds with hope, preparing the heart to move forward.
-But the more powerful integration requires skepticism, acknowledging the limitations of the over-simplified, and painstakingly gathering knowledge and wisdom essential for growth.
-We must be vigilant not to forsake the greater complexities by neglecting the weightier matters of truth.
+We can enjoy heart-warming messages that give brightness to the bleak days of ordinary living.
+Inspiring messages cultivate our minds with hope, preparing the heart for improvement.
+But healthy integration requires skepticism, acknowledging limitations, and painstaking research to gather supporting evidence to new knowledge.
+We must be vigilant not to forsake the complexities by neglecting the weightier matters of truth.
 Our health requires a healthy balance of simplicity and complexity.
 Here we learn to enjoy life responsibly.